marcglasberg/i18n_extension/README.md

 **Q: Do I actually need one `.i18n.dart` (a translations file) per widget?**

-**A:** _No you don't.
+**A:** _No you don’t.
 It's suggested that you create a translation file per widget if you are doing translations by hand, but that's not a requirement.
 The reason I think separate files is a good idea is that sometimes internationalization is not only translations.
 You may need to format dates in specific ways, or make complex functions to create specific